Email Archiving and Retention Policies Your Organization Should Implement Now

 • Unlimited risk: An unlimited archive is an unlimited risk.
 At some point, sensitive emails need to be deleted.

-• Ensure you remain business compliant: All organizations have compliance regulations they must adhere to, and certain industries (financial, health care, government, etc.) have specific rules for how to store data and documents.
+• Ensure you remain business compliant: All organizations must adhere to compliance regulations, and certain industries (financial, health care, government, etc.) have specific rules for storing data and documents.

 Why?